-2. In this context, living to work for me is as important as working to live.
+2. In this context, living to work is as important as working to live.
 So I see my best work not as a means to an end but rather the (enjoyable, unique, relevant, fulfilling, and progressive) means that engenders the end.

-My moment to moment experience (including my responses) always follows and is created by my thinking.
 Remembering this, provides me with an opportunity to choose which thoughts to pay attention to, and which not.
 This is my responsibility; the ability to respond or not to my thoughts.
 It is also free will.

 7. A main purpose of my work is to help bring about peace of mind through the confidence of being part of an infinitely wider system designed to self-heal.